timescale/docs/_partials/_migrate_from_timescaledb_version.md

 ```

 The extension version must be present on Timescale in order for this to be
 successful.
-The following table gives an overview of the postgres version and
+The following table gives an overview of the PostgreSQL version and
-lowest available extension version:
+lowest available TimescaleDB extension version:

 | pg12  | pg13  | pg14  | pg15  |
 |-------|-------|-------|-------|